 Yes, I’d do a variety of things.
-Be it recipe development, restaurant or menu consultations, kitchen design, food travel groups, food writing, food photography, travel writing, and more.
-I’ve literally done it all over the years.
-Educationally, I studied journalism and food science, and I’m obsessed with trends and food forecasting and I love to do research.
+Be it recipe development, restaurant or menu consultations, kitchen design, food travel groups, food writing, ghost writing, food photography, travel writing, and more.
+I’ve literally done it “all” over the years.
+Educationally, I studied journalism and food science.
+Additionally, I’m obsessed with trends and food forecasting and I love doing research.
 Shoot me an email at firstname.lastname@example.org or head over to my contact page and let’s get something going.

 Lessons and classes?

-I teach cooking and baking classes on a month basis.
+I teach cooking and baking classes on a monthly basis.
 My lessons and classes are posted on the lessons page with a link to Eventbright where you can sign-up.
 I also teach private one-on-one classes on a limited bases.
 For private classes please email me at email@example.com.
-I love to share what I know.

 Thanks for stopping by!